alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 24-gifs - Script that lists all the files with a .gif extention in the current directory and all sub-directories

 feat: 25-acrostic - Script that decodes acrostics that use the first letter of each line

+feat: 26-the_biggest_fan - Script that parses web servers logs in TVS format as input and displays the 11 host or IP addresses which did the most requests